musikalkemist/thesoundofaihackathon/index.md

 The hackathon will be held online from Friday 8th to Sunday 10th of July 2022.

 ## How do I sign up?
 A Meetup page to register will be provided soon.
-The **registration deadline is Thursday 17th at 11:00pm CEST**.
+The **registration deadline is Thursday 17th of July 2022 at 11:00pm CEST**.

 ## Themes
 The hackathon main theme is audio / music tech, with a particular focus on "intelligent" systems.
 A few example themes: